rmrsk/EBGeometry/Sphinx/source/Concepts.rst

    For 2D applications, it is possible to slice the signed distance function through a plane.
    The resulting function is *an implicit function* rather than a signed distance function.
+   It is possible to obtain the signed distance field in 2D by first scaling the original distance function by a large number (in the slicing plane).

 Transformations
 ---------------

-Signed distance functions retain the Eikonal property for the following set of group transformations:
+Signed distance functions retain the Eikonal property for the following set of transformations:

 * Rotations.
 * Translations.